petecarapetyan/mulerain/site/cillum/incididunt-officia/index.md

 ---
 layout: layout-sidebar
-title: index
+title: incididunt-officia
 eleventyNavigation:
-  key: index
+  key: incididunt-officia
-  title: index
+  title: incididunt-officia
-  parent: incididunt-officia
+  parent: cillum
   # order: 42
 # FIXME - Values shown above are currently derived from the file path only, except order which is also commented out because it is optional.
 Correct as desired and delete comment(s).
 ---